thetribeofdan/laravel_vault/README.md

 ### 4. Mapping Secrets to Config 🗺️

-Map secrets from your files or Vault into Laravel config using the `map` key:
+Map secrets from your files or Vault into Laravel config using the `map` array in your `config/vault.php` file:

 ```php
 'app.app_key' => 'APP_KEY',
 'app.mailgun.secret' => 'MAILGUN_SECRET',
 ```

-Usage in your app:
+Usage in your Project’s code:

 ```php
 config('app.app_key');